 Hear Elvis's version on: The Complete 50's Masters 1; The Sun Sessions CD

 Richard Rodgers and Lorenz Hart first wrote the music together with different lyrics in 1933 for use in the film "Hollywood Party" of 1934, where it was to be sung by Jean Harlow as "Prayer," though the song was not used in the film.
-Shirley Ross used the tune when performing the song "The Bad In Every Man" in the 1934 film "Manhattan Melodrama."
-After the film, Hart wrote the now familiar "Blue Moon" lyrics and since then the song has been recorded by many artists, the first of whom were Glen Gray and Casa Loma with Kenny Sargent on 16 November 1934 for Decca.
+They then rewrote the lyricsfor use in the 1934 film "Manhattan Melodrama."
+Those lyrics remained unused, however, and they came up with a third set, titled "The Bad In Every Man," which Shirley Ross used in that same film.
+After "The Bad In Every Man," Hart wrote the fourth and final set of lyrics, the now familiar "Blue Moo.""Since then the song has been recorded by many artists, the first of whom were Glen Gray and Casa Loma with Kenny Sargent on 16 November 1934 for Decca.

 Thanks to all the people who have provided feedback and additional information that I've been able to use to improve this site and its contents: Garth Bond (UK?), Sebastiano Cecere (Italy), Chris Deakin (UK), Stig Ericsson (Sweden), Mark Hillier (UK), Joop Jansen (Netherlands), Torben Jensen (Denmark), Robin Jones (Saudi Arabia), Bob Moke (USA), Henk Muller (Netherlands), Rami Poutiainen (Finland), Aad Sala (Netherlands), Trevor Simpson (UK), Leroy Smith (Netherlands), Philippe Spard (France), Kris Verdonck (Belgium).
 If I've forgotten anyone, please forgive me!